The LORD calls Samuel. Samuel becomes established as a prophet. UPDATED.

 VERSE 2.
 At that time, when Eli was laid down in his place (now his eyes had begun to grow dim, so that he could not see),

 VERSE 3. and God’s lamp hadn’t yet gone out, and Samuel had laid down in the LORD’s temple where God’s ark was,

 Samuel had laid down in the LORD’s temple.
-Samuel is the portrait of a godly person:
+This represents Contemplative Prayer.

 VERSE 4.
 The LORD called Samuel.
 He said, “Here I am.”